jdamiba/pokedex-api/README.md

 ## Error Handling

 The API returns appropriate HTTP status codes and error messages for invalid requests or server errors.
+The frontend displays these error messages to the user when appropriate.

 ## Authentication